Mini-XML 4.0 Programming Manual

 int descend);

 Depending on the value of the descend argument, these functions will automatically traverse child, sibling, and parent nodes until the top node is reached.
-For example, the following code will iterate over all of the nodes in the sample XML document in the previous section:
+For example, the following code will iterate over all of the nodes in the sample XML document in the Using Mini-XML chapter:

 mxml_node_t *node;